Anhalt – Dessau – Wittenberg

-Dessau – Wittenberg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
+Anhalt – Dessau – Wittenberg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 70.
-It is located in eastern Saxony-Anhalt, comprising the city of Dessau-Roßlau and the district of Wittenberg.
+It is located in eastern Saxony-Anhalt, comprising the city of Dessau-Roßlau, the district of Wittenberg, and part of the district of Anhalt-Bitterfeld.

-Magdeburg was created for the 2009 federal election.
-Since 2017, it has been represented by Sepp Müller of the Christian Democratic Union (CDU).
+Anhalt – Dessau – Wittenberg was created for the 2009 federal election.
+From 2017 to 2025, it has been represented by Sepp Müller of the Christian Democratic Union (CDU).
+Since 2025 it is been represented by Volker Scheurell.

 Geography

 Dessau – Wittenberg is located in eastern Saxony-Anhalt.
-As of the 2021 federal election, it comprises the independent city of Dessau-Roßlau as well as the district of Wittenberg.
+As of the 2025 federal election, it comprises the independent city of Dessau-Roßlau, the district of Wittenberg, and the municipalities of Bitterfeld-Wolfen, Muldestausee, Raguhn-Jeßnitz, and Zerbst from the Anhalt-Bitterfeld district.

 History

-Dessau – Wittenberg was created in 2009 and contained parts of the abolished constituencies of Elbe-Havel-Gebiet and Anhalt.
+Anhalt – Dessau – Wittenberg, originally just Dessau – Wittenberg was created in 2009 and contained parts of the abolished constituencies of Elbe-Havel-Gebiet and Anhalt.
 In the 2009 election, it was constituency 71 in the numbering system.
 Since the 2013 election, it has been number 70.
-Its borders have not changed since its creation.
+Until 2025, it comprised only the city of Dessau-Roßlau and the district of Wittenberg.